Frequently Asked Question

 How Much Do Scleral Contacts Cost?

-Dr. Shane Galan at The Specialty Contact Lens Center At Diamond Vision will be happy to discuss your specific costs and payment options based on your individual needs.
+Our optometric team at Scleral Lenses & Keratoconus Center At Diamond Vision will be happy to discuss your specific costs and payment options based on your individual needs.

 Does Insurance Cover The Costs Of Scleral Lenses?

 Scleral lenses are not automatically covered by vision or medical insurance.
 Though most insurances will reimburse the costs for scleral lenses when medically necessary, the rates and restrictions tend to vary greatly from one vision insurance provider to the next.

 We will be happy to provide assistance in helping you apply insurance benefits to your scleral lenses.
 However, given that insurance policies vary widely, we cannot guarantee how much coverage you will receive from your provider.

 It’s important to note that scleral lenses, which are hard lenses, last far longer than soft contact lenses.
 While their costs may be higher, their many benefits and lifespan make it a worthwhile investment.